isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 <p class="body">To calculate the costs of living, we referenced .
 We then pooled items that we  to form our own price baskets.
 We then used that coefficient with the api to calculate the expenses.
 We also utilized a 3rd party API, Taxee, to calculate federal and income.

 ###Back-end Blockers
-Unfortunately, we were unable to get the back-end APIs working, so 6 hours before the deadline, I had to pivot and hard code the data into the front-end and mock the interactions with JavaScript.
-As the only member on my team with front-end engineering experience, I developed the entire working prototype before judging with the encouragement of my team and a lot of coffee.
+<p class="body">Unfortunately, we were unable to get the back-end APIs working, so 6 hours before the deadline, I had to pivot and hard code the data into the front-end and mock the interactions with JavaScript.
+As the only member on my team with front-end engineering experience, I developed the entire working prototype before judging with the encouragement of my team and a lot of coffee.</p>
 <img src="/salary.png">
 <img src="/housing.png">
 <img src="/lifestyle.png">

-##If I had more time...
+<h2 class="afterImg">If I had more time:</h2>
-###Mobile First
+<h3 class="doubleHeader">Mobile First</h3>
-Given the time constraints, I focused on developing a desktop version of the product.
-If there had been more time, I would have started development mobile-first and then gradually responsive at the desktop level.
+<p class="body">Given the time constraints, I focused on developing a desktop version of the product.
+If there had been more time, I would have started development mobile-first and then gradually responsive at the desktop level.</p>

 ###Clean Code and Accessibility
-Pressed for time, I had to compromise on clean code practices in order to present a working prototype to the judges.
+<p class="body">Pressed for time, I had to compromise on clean code practices in order to present a working prototype to the judges.
 There was no architecture to the front-end code and not Section 508 nor WCAG 2.1 compliant.
 If given more time, I would refactor my code ensure that the HTML is semantic and accessible.
-In retrospect, utilizing a preprocessor such as Sass would have increased my productivity with styling, however, given that I was both the designer and the engineer, I was able to ensure a cohesive look and feel across the product.
+In retrospect, utilizing a preprocessor such as Sass would have increased my productivity with styling, however, given that I was both the designer and the engineer, I was able to ensure a cohesive look and feel across the product.</p>

 ###Modularize the Code
-The front-end was also not modularized
+<p class="body">The front-end was also not modularized</p>

 ###Add more Personalization
-Our product did not have the capability to consider if users lived in one state but worked in another, therefore getting double taxed.
+<p class="body">Our product did not have the capability to consider if users lived in one state but worked in another, therefore getting double taxed.</p>

 ##Lessons Learned